ultralytics/ultralytics/docs/en/integrations/vscode-snippets.md

 ### Learning with Examples

 The `ultra.examples` snippets are to useful for anyone looking to learn how to get started with the basics of working with Ultralytics YOLO.
 Example snippets are intended to run once inserted (some have dropdown options as well).
-An example of this is shown at the animation at the [top] of this page, where after the snippet is inserted, all code is selected and run interactively using ++shift+enter++.
+An example of this is shown at the animation at the [top] of this page, where after the snippet is inserted, all code is selected and run interactively using <kbd>Shift ⇑</kbd>+<kbd>Enter ↵</kbd>.

 !!!
 Example